CodingItWrong/codingitwrong.com/workshops/rnweb-berlin/exercise.md

 Now our text looks good.

 Next, take a look at the drawer.
 Its background doesn't change either.
-Let's add that support:
+Let's add that support in `CustomNavigationDrawer.js`:

 ```diff
  import {DrawerContentScrollView} from '@react-navigation/drawer';